casapps/casspeed/AI.md

    mkdir -p .github/workflows
    ```

-3. **Create AI.md from AI.md:**
+3. **Create AI.md:**
-   - Copy AI.md from apimgr repo
+   - Ask human to provide AI.md for the new project
-   - Replace all `CASSPEED` with actual project name
+   - Verify all `{variables}` are replaced with actual values
-   - Replace all `casspeed` with actual project name
+   - Verify PART 36 is filled in with project details
-   - Replace all `casapps` with actual organization
-   - Fill in PROJECT DESCRIPTION section
-   - Fill in PART 36: PROJECT-SPECIFIC SECTIONS
-   - Save as AI.md

 4. **Create foundational files:**
    ```bash